Worlds Hidden in Plain Sight

 “To control a nonlinear dynamical system, an algorithm must embody a model for the system: that is, the way in which the algorithm processes information must mirror the way that the system processes information.”

-The most popular tool is Agent-based Modeling.
-First began to be formulated by Kenneth Arrow for “non-equilibrium economics” after recognizing that the assumptions for economics could not unravel the truths of the world2.
+Given the prevalence of modeling, what are the numerical methods for Complexity science?
+The most popular tool is “Agent-based Modeling”.
 Agent-based Modeling is a simulation of agents within an environment.
-As a user, you would formulate assumptions about the agents and create a codable abstraction of them along with the environment the agent would interact with.
-Then, for every time step, you would make all the agents perform an action and observe.
+As a scientist, you would encode assumptions about the agents and the environment an agent would interact with.
+Then, for every timestep, you make all the agents perform an action and update the state.